Enabling CV-MDI-QKD for low squeezed states using non-Gaussian operations: INTRODUCTION

-In this paper we derive a transmissivity dependant relation of PAS state and show that for a CV-MDI protocol using Gaussian TMSV states with initial squeezing less than $3$dB, these states lead to extended transmission distance of CV-MDI protocol in thermal loss channels and offer more resilience to excess noise.
 PAS states that we have utilized in this paper are different from PR states, considered before in the same setup, in the sense that PAS states are generated by performing photon addition and subtraction sequentially.
-Additionally, we report that for the known PR state, the higher logarithmic negativity as compared to PAS states, does not translate to better performance in terms of achievable distance and noise resistance.
+We also report that for the known PR state, higher logarithmic negativity as compared to PAS states, does not translate to better performance in terms of achievable distance and noise resistance.

 The paper is structured as follows.
 In Sec~\ref{SEC2}, we describe the Gaussian and non-Gaussian CV-MDI-QKD protocol and derive their secret key rate under Gaussian collective attacks.
 In Sec.~\ref{SEC3}, we derive the transmissivity dependant relation of PAS states and show the performance of this state in MDI-QKD.
 Finally, the paper is concluded in Sec.~\ref{SEC4}.